shammmyyy/Module3/README.md

 # MODULE THREE

-This "module 3" demonstrates the deployment of Smart Contracts' fundamental syntax and operation.
+This "module 3" demonstrates the deployment of Smart Contracts' basic fundamental syntax and operation.

 ## Description